 # General setup for the virtual host DocumentRoot "/Applications/MAMP/htdocs" ServerName localhost:443 ServerAdmin [email protected] ErrorLog "/Applications/MAMP/Library/logs/error_log" TransferLog "/Applications/MAMP/Library/logs/access_log"

-Validate that your generate certificate files are correctly configured.
+Validate that your generated certificate files are correctly configured.

 SSLCertificateFile /Applications/MAMP/conf/apache/server.crt SSLCertificateKeyFile /Applications/MAMP/conf/apache/server.key